chesterxgchen/spa/README.md

  ```

 #### Decimal Precision and Scale

+ The followings the patterns to match in determine the simple value data type to return.
+The patterns matched from
+ top to bottom, if the top one is matched, it will not search to the bottom ones:

+ If sql type is Decimal or Numeric, the scale == 0, and precision  == 0  return Double.

  If sql type is Decimal or Numeric, the scale == 0, and precision < 9  return Int